Promoting British Values at Willow Wood Primary School

 The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
-At Willow Fields Primary School these values are reinforced regularly and in the following ways.
+At Willow Wood Primary School these values are reinforced regularly and in the following ways.

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils also have the opportunity to air their opinions and ideas through our School Council who hold regular meetings with staff and other stakeholders.
 The elections of the School Council members are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.

 We have a say in what happens at our school.

 Each class vote for two pupils to represent them on the school council.

 The school council work together with staff to decide which charities to support and they communicate with the headteacher to get equipment for school and to represent the wishes of the children in how the school changes and evolves.

 Our school behaviour policy is clear that children are expected to contribute and co-operate; taking into account the views of others.